-The Marion Law Enforcement Academy is for individuals interested in pursuing a career in law enforcement.
-Marion Law Enforcement Academy graduates have demonstrated a high pass rate on the state certification exam and are employed in law enforcement positions throughout the state.
+The Law Enforcement academy is for individuals interested in pursuing a career in law enforcement.
+Law Enforcement academy graduates have demonstrated a high pass rate on the state certification exam and are employed in law enforcement positions throughout the state.

-More than 30 law enforcement personnel from a multi-county area instruct the Academy courses.
-Academy instructors are local law enforcement professionals who are OPOTA certified in a specific area.
+Law enforcement personnel from a multi-county area instruct the academy courses. academy instructors are local law enforcement professionals who are OPOTA certified in a specific area.

-Marion Technical College offers the state mandated curriculum to become a certified peace officer in Ohio through the Marion Law Enforcement Academy.
-The courses are offered Monday through Thursday evenings and Saturdays.
+Technical College offers the state mandated curriculum to become a certified peace officer in Ohio through the Law Enforcement ATS degree.
+The courses are offered Monday through Thursday evenings.
 Upon successful completion of all academy requirements, students will be eligible to take the OPOTC exam.

-Students who want to earn an Associate of Applied Science in Criminal Justice degree may apply a portion of the Marion Law Enforcement Academy credits toward the degree.
+Students who want to earn an Associate of Applied Science in Criminal Justice degree may apply a portion of the Law Enforcement academy credits toward the degree.